osg-htc/networking/docs/personas/quick-deploy/install-perfsonar-testpoint.md

 ??? info "Notes"

-    - Ensure port 80 on the host is reachable from the internet while issuing certificates.
+        - Ensure TCP port 80 on the host is reachable from the internet while issuing certificates.
-    - All shared paths use SELinux-aware `:z`/`:Z` to permit container access on enforcing hosts.
+        - Shared paths use SELinux-aware `:z`/`:Z` to permit container access on enforcing hosts.

 ## Step 6 – Register and Configure with WLCG/OSG